Flight of the Phoenix (2004 film)

 Flight of the Phoenix is a 2004 American survival drama film directed by John Moore and written by Scott Frank and Edward Burns.
-The film is a remake of the 1965 film of the same name, both based on the 1964 novel The Flight of the Phoenix, by Elleston Trevor, about a group of people who survive an aircraft crash in the Gobi Desert and must build a new aircraft out of the old one to escape.
+The film is a remake of the 1965 film The Flight of the Phoenix, both based on the 1964 novel by Elleston Trevor, about a group of people who survive an aircraft crash in a desert and must build a new aircraft out of the old one to escape.
 It stars Dennis Quaid, Giovanni Ribisi, Tyrese Gibson, Miranda Otto and Hugh Laurie.

 Flight of the Phoenix was filmed on location in the Namib Desert, and was released in the United States on December 17, 2004, by 20th Century Fox.
-The film was a box office failure, and received generally mixed reviews; criticism was geared toward its similarity to the 1965 film, while praise related to the acting, direction and visuals.
+The film was a box-office bomb and received generally mixed reviews, with critics negatively comparing it to the original 1965 film but praising the updated visuals and action sequences.

 Plot

 When an Amacore oil rig in the Gobi Desert of Mongolia proves unproductive, Captain Frank Towns and co-pilot A.J. are sent to shut down the operation and transport the crew (Amacore executive Ian, rig supervisor Kelly, Rodney, Davis, Liddle, Jeremy, Sammi, Rady, Kyle, Newman, and Dr. Gerber) out of the desert.
 However, en route to Beijing, a major dust storm disables one engine, forcing them to crash land their C-119 Flying Boxcar in an uncharted area of the Gobi Desert.
 Kyle falls to his death and the crash kills Dr. Gerber and Newman.
 Their cargo consists of used parts and tools from the rig, the rig's crew, and Elliot, a hitchhiker.
 When the dust storm ends, it becomes apparent that they are 200 mi off course with only a month's supply of water.
 Jeremy thinks about walking to get help, but Rady explains that July is the hottest month in the Gobi, and that he won't make it.

 In the middle of the night, Davis goes out to urinate without informing anybody, trips, gets lost in a sandstorm, and dies.
 The group panics after a failed search for him, and Kelly argues with Frank, who says that walking out of the desert would fail and that their only option is to await rescue.
 The group initially agrees but reconsiders after Elliot, claiming to be an aeronautical engineer, pitches a radical idea: rebuild the wreckage of their C-119 into a functional aircraft.
 Frank initially refuses, which causes Liddle to wander off on his own in protest.
 Frank attempts to find him.
 He comes across a valley littered with debris, cargo from the aircraft, which dropped out when the tail was torn open.
 Among the debris he discovers the bullet-ridden and stripped body of Kyle.
 Liddle says he will only go back with him if they build the plane, and Frank agrees.